 - The individual must be at least 18 years old

-- The registered agent must have a physical address in Nebraska
+- The registered agent must have a physical address in Nevada

 - The individual must be at this address during regular business hours